-If there is a reaction, which incompletely takes place in a closed system, and is also reversible (equilibrium reaction), the reaction initially has a high reaction velocity, as the concentrations of the original substances are high.
-The reaction velocity of the forward reaction gradually decreases since the substance concentrations of the reagents constantly decreases, while the backward reaction gains velocity since the substance concentrations of the products increase in the course of the reaction.
+If a reaction takes place incompletely in a closed system and is also reversible (equilibrium reaction), the reaction initially has a high reaction velocity, as the concentrations of the original substances are high.
+The reaction velocity of the forward reaction gradually decreases because the substance concentrations of the reagents constantly decrease, while the backward reaction gains velocity because the substance concentrations of the products increase in the course of the reaction.

-This process swings back and forth until a state is reached, at which the same amount of products and reagents is formed.
-In this state, the velocities of the forward and backward reaction are equal.
+This process swings back and forth until a state is reached at which the same amount of products and reagents is formed.
+In this state, the velocities of the forward and backward reactions are equal.
 This is why the reaction seems to have halted.
-Macroscopically, no changes can be observed as the chemical transitions only occur on the particle level.
+Macroscopically, no changes can be observed as the chemical transitions occur only on the particle level.

 The position of the chemical equilibrium is specific for each reaction and corresponds to a natural constant, which means that it cannot be changed.
 However, the time for equilibration can be shortened with the help of catalyzers.

-This equilibration time is also specific for each reaction, but only at constant temperature conditions.
-The shortening of the time can be explained by the ability of the catalyzers to cause more “effective collisions” in their active state so that the chemical reaction is accelerated.
+Equilibration time is also specific for each reaction, but only at constant temperature conditions.
+Shortening of the time can be explained by the ability of catalyzers to cause more ‘effective collisions’ in their active state so that the chemical reaction is accelerated.

 Law of Mass Action

-The law of mass action or LMA offers the mathematical instrument to quantitatively describe the position of the chemical equilibrium.
+The law of mass action, or LMA, offers the mathematical instrument to quantitatively describe the position of chemical equilibrium.

-If more than 50 % of the original substances react to products, the equilibrium is rather on the right side of the overall picture and one speaks of an equilibrium located on the right side.
+If more than 50% of the original substances react to products, the equilibrium is rather on the right side of the overall picture, referred to as equilibrium located on the right side.

 Requirements of the law of mass action